 • No safety commitment from management or employees

-• OSHA visits with thousands, if not tens of thousands of dollars in fines
+• OSHA visits with thousands of dollars in fines (violations remain on record/ISN, Avetta, etc., for five years)

 • Increased injuries, workers' compensation claims, and settlements